flutter/website/src/development/tools/devtools/memory.md

 If you already understand Dart’s memory management, you can skip to the [Memory view guide](#memory-view-guide).

+## When the memory screen is needed

+Use the memory view if any of the following conditions occur:

+* Your application experiences out-of-memory crashes.
+* Your application slows down.
+* Your application causes the device to slow down or become unresponsive.
+* OS kills your application because of memory over-usage.
+* Your app memory usage is larger than the acceptable limit.
+This limit can vary depending on the type of devices your app targets.
+* You aren’t sure whether your feature is managing memory properly and might be leaking.

 ## Basic memory concepts

 Dart objects created using a class constructor